cramseyy/ProjectsFall23/README.md

-These are my projects from Programming Principles 2
+Projects from Programming Principles 2